developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutBasicScanningAPI/index.md

 ---
 title:  Basic Scanning Tutorial using Barcode API
 ---
-# Basic Scanning Tutorial using Barcode API

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use [Barcode/Scanning APIs](../guide/reference/EMDKList) introduced in EMDK V 3.0, to perform Scanning operations on your Symbol Android devices without using Profile Wizard.
-The API uses [Barcode Manager](../api/BarcodeManager), which is the primary object to access barcode scanning feature.
+This guide will walk you through creating an EMDK For Android application that will use [Barcode/Scanning APIs](/emdk-for-android/3-1/guide/reference/EMDKList) introduced in EMDK V 3.0, to perform Scanning operations on your Symbol Android devices without using Profile Wizard.
+The API uses [Barcode Manager](/emdk-for-android/3-1/api/BarcodeManager), which is the primary object to access barcode scanning feature.

-In this tutorial, we will explore the [Barcode/Scanning API](../guide/reference/EMDKList) by using it for developing a basic application that will scan barcodes.
+In this tutorial, we will explore the [Barcode/Scanning API](/emdk-for-android/3-1/guide/reference/EMDKList) by using it for developing a basic application that will scan barcodes.

 > Note: You don't need the Profile Wizard while using the Barcode/Scanning APIs as everything could be configured programmatically through code.